Yasmin Khan is a best-selling author, food and travel writer, and cook.

 Her forthcoming book, Zaitoun, (Bloomsbury, 2018), is a collection of essays and recipes inspired by her travels through Israel, the West Bank, and Gaza.

-Before immersing herself in the kitchen, Yasmin worked as a human rights campaigner for NGOs and grassroots groups.
-She ran high-profile national and international campaigns on social justice and poverty, with a special focus on conflict in the Middle East.
+Before immersing herself in the kitchen, Yasmin worked as a human rights campaigner for a decade, running national and international campaigns on social justice and poverty, with a special focus on conflict in the Middle East.

-Yasmin is a regular cultural commentator and has appeared on programmes such as Newsnight, the Today programme, 10 O’clock Live, Sunday Brunch and Cerys on 6.
-Her work has been published in the Guardian, the Observer, the Independent, The Telegraph, the Sunday Telegraph, Jamie Magazine, Food52, Food and Wine, Munchies, Sainsburys Magazine, Stylist, Psychologies, Women and Home and Vogue.com to name.
+Yasmin is a regular media commentator and has appeared on programmes such as Newsnight, the Today programme, 10 O’clock Live, Sunday Brunch, BBC Food Programme and Cerys on 6.
+Her work has been published in the likes of the Guardian, the Observer, the Independent, The Telegraph, Jamie Magazine, Food52, Food and Wine, Stylist, Roads and Kingdoms, AFAR, Eater, and Vogue to name but a few.